wera-as/LogLeaf/README.md

 ![LogLeaf Logo](https://raw.githubusercontent.com/wera-as/LogLeaf/644fcc23cdc930a0dfc750ab42bd6b3bfe14c7dd/img/logleaf_logo.svg)

 LogLeaf is a versatile and adaptable PHP class designed to log file download events to either a text (.txt) or a comma-separated value (.csv) file.
 With each download event, the Logger generates a timestamped entry.
 Additionally, it can capture IP addresses, browser details, and operating system information.
 The Logger supports PHP 5.6 and onwards, and offers enhanced error customization.

 ## Features

+- Automatic log rotation based on both time and file size.
+Logs are named using a pattern like `Week 22 2023 2` where the last number increments if a log file for that week already exists.
+Logs are retained for a maximum of 3 months by default.
 - Customize the log file path as per your needs.
 - Log to a text (.txt) or a CSV (.csv) file.
 - Set a custom timestamp format to fit your application's requirements.
 - Append new log entries with accurate timestamps for chronological tracking.
 - Retrieve all log entries for review or analysis.
 - Define custom CSV column names when logging to a CSV file.
-- Optionally log IP addresses of users downloading files.
+- Optionally log IP addresses of users downloading files using an improved IP detection mechanism that accounts for proxies and load balancers.
 - Capture browser and operating system details for each download event.
 - Choose between basic (in-house) and advanced (using external libraries) detection methods.
 - Define custom error messages for specific scenarios to better suit your application's requirements.
-- Automatic log rotation based on both time and file size.
-Logs are named using a pattern like `Week 22 2023 2` where the last number increments if a log file for that week already exists.
-Logs are retained for a maximum of 3 months by default.

 ## Requirements